nsprudhvi/AutoFlex/README.md

 ## Usage

-To reproduce the AutoFlex experiment and analyze the results, follow the instructions provided in the `Experiment - AutoFlex.ipynb` notebook.
+To reproduce the AutoFlex experiment and analyse the results, follow the instructions provided in the `Experiment - AutoFlex.ipynb` notebook.
 Make sure to have the required dependencies and datasets available.

 Feel free to explore the code and experiment results to gain insights into the performance and effectiveness of the AutoFlex framework in automating machine learning tasks.

-## License

-This repository is licensed under the MIT License.